Montevideo is the capital city of Uruguay, a country in South America.

 PICKPOCKETS RISK : LOW

 If you look like an affluent tourist, that might be dangerous since you'll be an obvious target for pickpockets.
-Crime rate is low, but pickpocketing and bag snatching does happen.
+The crime rate is low, but pickpocketing and bag snatching does happen.

 NATURAL DISASTERS RISK : MEDIUM